drewswinney/myo/README.md

 (NOTE: The Android App is only a baseline.
 It has no actual code linking to the Myo.
 This is due to the lack of direct access to Raw EMG data in the Android API provided by Thalmic Labs.

-# Current Status
+# Current Status (version 1.0.0)
 - Web Application: Stable
 - Android Application: Alpha
-- iOS Application: Beta
+- iOS Application: Stable